 We do not recommend the use of hot tubs or saunas in pregnancy.
 The use of hot tubs and saunas increase the body temperature.
 There are studies that an increased body temperature of over 102 degrees Fahrenheit can lead to birth defects.
 We recommend if you need a way to relax to fill a well cleaned bathtub with body temperature water and to soak for 10 minutes.
 Avoid heating the water above 101 degrees Fahrenheit.

 Exercise is recommended in pregnancy, as long as your pregnancy is complication free.
 However, we recommend that you continue to exercise at the level you were prior to pregnancy and not add any new regimens.
-We would encourage you to eliminate any contact bearing exercise, especially any activities that could hit your abdomen and prevent any extreme workouts.
+We would encourage you to eliminate any contact bearing exercise, especially any activities that could hit your abdomen and avoid any extreme workouts.
 When exercising in pregnancy is important to monitor your heart rate, and prevent it from exceeding 140 beats per minute.
-Some good ideas to continue in pregnancy are walking, low impact aerobics, swimming, and gentle cycling.
+Some good activities to continue in pregnancy are walking, low impact aerobics, swimming, and gentle cycling.

 Some swelling in pregnancy is normal, due to the increased blood flow in pregnancy.
 Common sites of swelling in pregnancy are the fingers, ankles, and toes.
 To decrease the swelling we recommend increasing your water intake, and elevating body parts that are swelling.
 You should call your provider immediately if your swelling becomes painful, your fingers or toes appear discolored, or if the swelling occurs above your ankles or in your face.